-I didn't learn how to use the 3 ways of saying there in Portuguese until I had been living in Brazil more than a year.
-That changed suddenly when talking on the phone I said, Como vai lá?... followed by : silence on the other end.
+I didn't learn how to use the 3 ways of saying there in Portuguese until I'd been in Brazil for several years.
+That changed suddenly when talking on the phone I said, Como vai lá?
+Silence followed.
 It was as if I had said, Como vai lá em Londres?.

 Oh!
 Você quer dizer, Como vai aqui?
 Bem...
 Estou bem!

 That was the eventual response.
 If you ask a Brazilian OVER THE TELEPHONE how it's going lá.
 It doesn't really compute.
 It's like you are asking them how it's going in some other place far, far away.
-Aí is the hardest there to get - here is the rule -- you'll have to struggle to make sense of it.
+The correct there to use is aí.

 aí: where the listener is.

-So for example, asking someone on the other end of the line about there, you have to use aí:
+So for example, asking someone on the other end of the line about there, use aí.
+Like this:

 Or they could be in the same room: